UW-Macrostrat/macrostrat/map-staging/README.md

 Several of these maps pose problems for Macrostrat's ingestion pipeline.
 Deleting the corresponding rows yields [data/alaska.csv](data/alaska.csv).

-When running `macrostrat maps ingest-from-csv`, the `--filter alaska` option can be used to attempt to parse additional metadata from the files contained in each archive.
+When running `macrostrat maps pipeline ingest-csv`, the `--filter alaska` option can be used to attempt to parse additional metadata from the files contained in each archive.

 ### Nevada Bureau of Mines and Geology